NMSUD/Form/docs/testing/unit-tests.md

 ## Running locally

-Use the following command to get the uni tests running with a watch on the files changed.
+Use the following command to get the unit tests running with a watch on the files changed.

 ```sh
 $ npm run test:dev